oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

 ### UI
-First stage - Inorder no to break the current vm to vm affinity functionality, an additional check box will be added to the Affinity group panel : **Vm Affinity Enabled**
+First stage - In order no to break the current vm to vm affinity functionality, an additional check box will be added to the Affinity group panel : **Vm Affinity Enabled**

 When checked - the original behavior of vm to vm affinity will be preserved.